 If you review over and over with boys they will become bored and their minds will disengage.

 Also, try new techniques with boys.
 If you usually do math worksheets, try having them answer orally or on the computer.
 This will help them to remain interested and will certainly increase the attention span of boys.

 Boys love to feel that they have at least some control over their studies.
-They need some autonomy.
+They need some autonomy: it is how they are wired as soon-to-be men.
 Give your sons several choices that you would be happy with and let them make some of the decisions.
 Or let them decide which subject they are going to tackle next.

 When boys are given this kind of freedom, you will find yourself struggling with them less throughout the day.